Heavy Neutral Leptons from kaon decays in the SHiP experiment

 Here $Y_{\alpha I}$ and $M_I$ are dimensionless Yukawa couplings and Majorana masses, $L_\alpha$ are SM lepton doublets, and $\tilde H=\epsilon\times H^*$ is the conjugated SM Higgs doublet (the weak indices are omitted).
 The Higgs field gains a non-zero vacuum expectation value, which yields a mixing mass term for $N_I$ and active neutrinos $\nu_\alpha$.
 Upon diagonalization the active neutrinos acquire masses (that explains neutrino oscillations), and HNL mass states mix with active neutrinos.
 If all $M_I\gg 1$\,eV, the mixing is small and original $N_I$ are almost identical to the HNL mass states.
 At the same condition, the active neutrino mass scale is suppressed by mixing squared (the see-saw mechanism at work), which may explain why this scale is much lower than any other mass of the SM particles.

 At least three sterile neutrinos are needed to provide masses to all three active neutrino states.
 The sterile neutrino masses are free parameters in between 1\,eV and $10^{14}$\,GeV (the latter scale refers to the perturbativity limit of $|Y_{\alpha I}|<1$), for details see e.g.\,\cite{Gorbunov:2014efa}.
-If some of the sterile states are lighter than the kaon (but significantly heavy to decay into electrically charged SM particles), the corresponding phenomenology at SHiP is exactly the same as we consider in this paper.
+If some of the sterile states are lighter than the kaon (but significantly heavy to decay into charged SM particles), the corresponding phenomenology at SHiP is exactly the same as we consider in this paper.
 A particular model can predict not one, but two, three, etc HNL states in the interesting mass range.
-Then the mixing parameters $U_{\alpha I}$ may be appropriately constrained and related.
+Then the mixing parameters $U_{\alpha I}$ can be appropriately constrained and related.
 We do not study this case, but our results can be straightforwardly modified to cover it.
 In a similar way, one can refine our limits for the case with degenerate sterile neutrinos, where the detector fails to distinguish two (three, etc) close in mass states.